Which Opioids Are Best?

 Although doctors recommend more long acting opioids in recent years, there are some concerns regarding them.
 A major one is that their effects may not last as long as it says in the books.
 In real life, some drugs like MS-Contin (that’s supposed to provide pain relief for 12 hours) may not be efficient for more than 8 hours.
 Similar problems had been recorded in clinical practice with Oxycodone ER (Oxycontin), methadone and levorphanol, suggests Dr. Charles Argoff, MD, in an article published in Medscape.

-You May Also Like:Effective Pain Medications for Neuropathy
+You May Also Like:Massage for Chronic Pain

 Related Search Topics (Ads):